slopjong/avr/eagle/README.md

 Run the AutoRouter and save as an Eagle SCR script.
 Next, open the script in the Eagle board layouter.

+### HOWTO create gerber files in Eagle

+In Eagle go to "File -> Cam Processor ..".
+In the Cam Processor go to "File -> Open -> Job.." and select "eagle/ulp/gerb274x.cam".
+Next, click on "Process Job" and you're done.

 ### HOWTO git sub-modules

 The eagle directory contains the following git sub-modules: